 If police identify the hit and run driver, an accident victim who has suffered a serious injury may file a claim against the hit and run driver’s auto liability insurance.
 Auto liability insurance, which New York car owners are required to have, is meant to compensate individuals who have been injured in a car accident that was the policyholder’s fault.

 In a personal injury lawsuit, you may seek compensation for pain and suffering, as well as for medical expenses, income loss, and property damage.

 After a hit-and-run accident, an attorney at The Tadchiev Law Firm, P.C., can review your insurance policies and explain your legal options for seeking compensation.

-Contact Our Queens Hit and Run Accident Attorneys
+Talk to Our Queens Hit and Run Accident Lawyers

 A hit-and-run accident can leave you feeling terrible in addition to your injuries and other losses.
-Our experienced attorneys can take the pressure of dealing with the accident off of you and help you seek justice.
-When you work with a hit-and-run accident attorney at The Tadchiev Law Firm, P.C., you will receive personalized attention and service.
+Our experienced personal injury lawyers can take the pressure of dealing with the accident off of you and help you seek justice.
+When you work with a car accident attorney at The Tadchiev Law Firm, P.C., you will receive personalized attention and service.
 We will seek the maximum compensation you are entitled to by New York law.